arjunvijayanup/lomodoro/README.md

 ### State persistence

-All timer and audio state is written to `chrome.storage.local` on every change via `saveState()`.
+All timer and audio state — including user-configured session and break durations — is written to `chrome.storage.local` on every change via `saveState()`.
 On service worker startup, `loadState()` reads this state and reconstructs the running condition, including rescheduling the alarm and resuming audio playback if it was active.

 ### Race condition fix